 Skip to content

 Cardiovascular disease (CVD) is a group of diseases affecting the heart and circulatory system .
 The most common types of CVD are coronary heart disease (including heart attack), stroke, heart failure, and high blood pressure.
-Risk factors (a behaviour or characteristic that makes it more likely for a person to get a disease) for CVD include: smoking tobacco, not eating well, and having diabetes.
+Risk factors (a behaviour or characteristic that makes it more likely for a person to get a disease) for CVD include: smoking (both smoking tobacco and being exposed to second-hand smoke), high blood cholesterol, being overweight, not eating well, being physically inactive and having diabetes.